 Mistborn series is one of the best fantasy series you can read if you are starting your book-reading journey; even if you are a bibliophile, it’s a book series you shouldn’t miss.
-That’s why I created this beginner’s guide on reading Mistborn series in order to get the most out of it!
+That’s why I created this beginner’s guide on reading the Mistborn series in order to get the most out of it!

 The series takes place in a world where magic is real and follows the story of a group of people who can use metals to gain special abilities.

-Brandon Sanderson is a well-known author in the fantasy genre, having written several other popular series, including The Stormlight Archive and The Reckoners.
 He is known for his intricate world-building, complex but unique magic systems, and memorable characters.
 The Mistborn series is no exception, with its richly detailed world and intricate magic system that has captivated readers around the world.

 The Mistborn series is a must-read whether you are a seasoned fantasy reader or new to the genre.
-Its engaging characters, intricate plot, and unique magic system will surely keep you on the edge of your seat from beginning to end.
-So, let’s see how you can get started with the Mistborn series!
+Its engaging characters, intricate plot, and unique magic system will keep you on the edge of your seat from beginning to end.
+So, let’s see how you can get started with the Mistborn books!

-Beginner’s Guide to Mistborn Series
+Beginner’s Guide to the Mistborn Series:

-The Mistborn series is set in a world where some people, known as Allomancers, can use magic by ingesting and “burning” certain metals, known as allomantic metals, to enhance their physical and mental abilities.
+The Mistborn series is set in a world where some people, known as “Allomancers,” can use magic by ingesting and “burning” certain metals, known as allomantic metals, to enhance their physical and mental abilities.
 Mostly, these allomancers can only burn one kind of metal, and they are known as “Mistings.”

-Mistborn Era 1
+Mistborn Era 1:

 The first era of the Mistborn series consists of a trilogy of books, along with a novella, which are as follows: